olgukocoglu/SWE-573/README.md

 # SWE-573
 This is the repository of a project about twitter API for the class SWE-573 in Boğaziçi University.
+More is coming soon.